 This is where we focus our design efforts.
 Everything from balance, to weight and size is designed to help our customers play better and play more.

 When we design our paddles we start by identifying and establishing key performance objectives that will enable players to play better and play more.
-For us it comes down to 5 key requirements for our paddles.
-They have to be controllable, comfortable, powerful, durable and identifiable.
+For us it comes down to 4 key requirements for our paddles.
+They have to provide control, comfort, power, and be durable.